confident study spot selection

 filter for time

 This is where the design does its most important work.
-Three tabs give students three different signals:
+Two tabs give students two very important signals:

-A plain-language summary of current conditions generated from recent check-ins ("Current reports indicate low occupancy and loud noise due to band rehearsal in next room").
+A plain-language summary of current conditions generated from student responses currently in the spot ("Current reports indicate low occupancy and loud noise due to band rehearsal in next room").
 Sliders show crowd level, noise level, and cleanliness updated in the last 30 minutes.

 A day-by-day, hour-by-hour crowd chart so students can identify the quietest window for a spot they already like.